Variational Analysis of Constrained M-Estimators

-The paper omits a discussion of rates of convergence and limiting distributions.
-Preliminary rate results indicate possibilities in such directions, but the scope of the present paper is already rather extensive and the subject is better deferred.
+We defer the systematic treatment of rates of convergence for $M$-estimators within the proposed framework.
+Still, because covering numbers of bounded subsets of usc functions under the aw-distance are known \cite{Royset.19}, it is immediately clear that under certain (strong) assumptions rate results can be obtained (see \cite{Royset.19} for preliminary examples), but these are presently not as sharp as those available by means of empirical process theory.

 Section 2 provides motivating examples and a small empirical study.
 Main results follow in Section 3.
 Section 4 establishes the closedness of a variety of function classes under the aw-distance.
-Section 5 describes an algorithm for (\ref{eqn:estimatorProblem}).
-Section 6 furnishes additional examples.
+Section 5 states an algorithm for (\ref{eqn:estimatorProblem}) and Section 6 gives additional examples.
 The paper ends with intermediate results and proofs in Section 7.